 CRM tools analyze the data they gather to offer you regular relationship “temperature checks” and can recommend the next steps for engagement.

-HubSpot is a useful tool to help keep you top-of-mind with your customers.
+Zendesk is a valuable tool to help keep you top-of-mind with your customers.

 - Ability to closely monitor customers and then analyze their demands.